-In July 2012, a total of 80 studies were found on electronic search of the databases (Cochrane Neuromuscular Disease Group Registry: 2 studies, MEDLINE: 17 studies, EMBASE: 11 studies, CENTRAL: 1 study, CINAHL Plus: 13 studies, Proquest Dissertation and Thesis Database: 35 studies, and NIH Clinical Trials Database: 1 study).
-An additional 32 studies were identified on searching the reference lists of relevant studies.
-After duplicates were removed, a total of 105 studies were screened.
-Fifty-eight of these studies were excluded as they did not focus on Duchenne muscular dystrophy or scoliosis surgery, or were narrative reviews.
-We examined the remaining 47 studies in detail but none of these satisfied the inclusion criteria.
-All these studies were prospective or retrospective case series and were not clinical trials.
-Most of these reviews also did not have a control group for comparisons.
-Where a control group was included, the controls were people who refused surgery or were assigned a different treatment modality by the treating surgeons without randomization or quasi-randomization.
-We therefore excluded these studies from further analyses because of significant propensity for confounding and bias.
+In January 2015, we found a total of 181 studies on electronic search of the databases (Cochrane Neuromuscular Disease Group Specialized Register: one study, CENTRAL: one study, MED-LINE: 22 studies, EMBASE: 15 studies, CINAHL Plus: 15 studies, ProQuest Dissertation and Thesis database: 126 studies, NIH Clinical Trials Database: one study, and WHO International Clinical Trial Registry: no studies).
+We identified an additional 32 studies on searching the reference lists of relevant studies.
+After removing duplicates, we screened a total of 204 studies, 155 of which we excluded as they did not focus on DMD or scoliosis surgery, or were narrative reviews.
+We examined the remaining 49 studies in detail but none of these satisfied the inclusion criteria.
+All of these studies were prospective or retrospective case series and were not clinical trials.
+Most of these studies also did not have a control group for comparison.
+Where a study did have a control group, the controls were patients who refused surgery or who were assigned a different treatment modality by the treating surgeons without randomization or quasi-randomization.
+We therefore excluded these studies from further analyses because of a significant propensity for confounding and bias.
 The flow of studies is shown in Figure 1.